 According to a study by the UN, the constant decay of solid wastes adds about 5 percent of greenhouse gas emissions.
 So, this means that one major contributor of harmful greenhouse gasses comes from solid waste landfills.
 Speaking of, poor waste disposal management, such as poor disposal methods and non-existent collection services, also cause contamination in landfills.
 These improper waste disposal can also lead to both air and water contamination.

 On top of that, unsanitary landfills can lead to the contamination of drinking water, which can lead to the transmission of infectious diseases.
-Clearly, we need proper waste disposal management, so that we can maintain a safe and healthy environment.
+Clearly, we need proper waste disposal management to maintain a safe and healthy environment.
 So, how can we do that?

 How we can Help the Environment